lsst-sqre/sqr-009/index.rst

 The LSST Verification framework
 -------------------------------

 The ``lsst.verify`` is the framework for making verification measurements in the LSST Science Pipelines. ``lsst.verify`` aims to generalize the process of defining metrics, measuring those metrics, and tracking those measurements in SQuaSH.
-The ``lsst.verify`` design is described in `SQR-017 <https://sqr-019.lsst.io/>`_, and `SQR-019 <https://sqr-019.lsst.io/>`_ demonstrates its use.
+The design is described in `SQR-017 <https://sqr-019.lsst.io/>`_, and `SQR-019 <https://sqr-019.lsst.io/>`_ demonstrates its use.

-``lsst.verify`` is currently being used by specialized afterburner packages such as ``validate_drp`` [`DMTN-008 <http://dmtn-008.lsst.io/en/latest/>`_] which measures metrics from the ``ProcessCcdTask`` outputs, but it can also be used to track performance metrics of specific pipeline Tasks such as ``jointcal``
+``lsst.verify`` is currently being used by specialized afterburner packages such as ``validate_drp`` [`DMTN-008 <http://dmtn-008.lsst.io/en/latest/>`_] but it can also be used to track performance metrics of specific pipeline Tasks such as ``jointcal``.

-`DMTN-057 <https://dmtn-057.lsst.io/>`_ also presents an interesting discussion on how to instrument the Science Pipelines tasks with verification metrics based on the ``ap_verify`` experience [`DMTN-54 <https://dmtn-054.lsst.io/>`_].
+See also `DMTN-057 <https://dmtn-057.lsst.io/>`_ for a discussion on how to instrument the Science Pipelines tasks with verification metrics based on the ``ap_verify`` experience.

 The SQuaSH API implements the concepts developed in ``lsst.verify``.
 A verification ``Job`` is the result of a verification run and contains at least one measurement of a particular metric.
-A ``Job`` also contains metadata, with information about the execution environment, and the actual data used to make the measurements,  called data blobs which includes tabular data and additional metadata.
+A ``Job`` also contains metadata, with information about the execution environment, and the actual data used to make the measurements.
+The data used to make the measurements is called `data blob` which includes tabular data and additional metadata.
+Blobs are used for the drill down visualization in SQuaSH.

-A ``Job`` object produced by ``lsst.verify`` is serialized, persisted as a JSON document and sent to SQuaSH so that the results can be visualized through the SQuaSH metrics dashboard.
+A ``Job`` object produced by ``lsst.verify`` can be persisted as a JSON file and sent to SQuaSH using the ``dispatch_verify`` utility.

+Next we discuss use cases for DM developers involving SQuaSH.

 Use case 1: Afterburner packages in CI